redwoodjs/redwoodjs-com-archive/docs/schemaRelations.md

 The issue is with Redwood’s use of `userID`.
 We are unable to create a new record by using the foreign key of another table.
 In this case, where `Post` has a `userId` column, we cannot just set the `userId` and save the record.

-## Manual Workaround: 'Cause we know you’re still going to use Generators…
+## Manual Workaround to Scaffold Relational Models

 If you would still like to use Redwood’s generators for this type of schema, our very own **[@rob](https://community.redwoodjs.com/u/rob)** has devised a workaround, aka a Handy-Dandy-Hack™.
 You’ll need to use the following to modify your create and update functions in your Redwood generated Services by running `input` through this: